General Equipment at Caterpillar Inc Pontiac Illinois

 Professional insulators — including members of Heat and Frost Insulators and Allied Workers Local 1 in Missouri — may have experienced some of the most direct and sustained asbestos exposures of any trade through:

-• Applying asbestos-containing pipe covering and block insulation, including Kaylo, Thermobestos, and Aircell, to boilers, pipes, turbines, and vessels
+• Applying asbestos-containing pipe covering and block insulation, including calcium silicate pipe insulation, Thermobestos, and pipe insulation, to boilers, pipes, turbines, and vessels

 • Mixing and applying asbestos-containing insulating cements and plasters